alder-tree/BrokenWisdoms/2-Opposing-views.md

 >
 > Jeremiah is a hobbit, a fellow hobbit.
 >
-> I should invite him to grab a Hobbiton-type beer at Jeremiah's Tavern in Rochester with me, but I'd rather not because, amid processing all this trauma, there's no place like home.
+> I should invite him to grab a Hobbiton-type beer at Jeremiah's Tavern in Rochester with me, but I'd rather not because, amid processing all this trauma, there's no place like withdrawing to my hobbit-hole.

 ### My trauma